Can You Still Sue If You Were In A Car Accident But Weren’t Wearing A Seat Belt?

 Connecticut follows a modified comparative negligence principle when it comes to car accident compensation cases.
 Under this rule, you would be able to recover damages as long as you are less than 50% at fault.
-However, if you are more than 50% or more at fault, the court will not allow you to collect any damages.
+However, if you are more than 50% at fault, the court will not allow you to collect any damages.

-If you sustained more serious injuries due to the lack of a seatbelt, you are still able to sue and claim your medical bills relating to those injuries.
+If you sustained more serious injuries due to the lack of a seat belt, you are still able to sue and claim your medical bills relating to those injuries.